Tigers vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 64 hits with 11 doubles, four triples, nine home runs, 21 walks and 26 RBI.
-He's also stolen six bases.
+- Ketel Marte has collected 65 hits with 11 doubles, four triples, nine home runs and 22 walks.
+He has driven in 26 runs with six stolen bases.

 Marte Recent Games